softark/yii2-cropper-bs5/README.md

     }
 ```

-And write a function to save the image data from the cropper widget.
+And write a function to save the image data from the cropper widget to a file.

 ```php
     public function beforeSave($insert)